Parenting From the Bleachers

 - Explain what the rule is.
 For example, “Be home by 10 pm.”

-- Name the consequence for breaking the rule.
+- Name the consequence of breaking the rule.
 “You won’t be able to go out next weekend.”
 Note that this is logical and follows from the rule itself.

 - Follow through.